cssidy/personal-site/_posts/2018-07-15-Surviving-The-Open-Office.md

 - Co-workers who have restless leg syndrome who can't help but shake their legs all day long
 - Co-workers who come in to work sick, hacking and snuffling all day long and risking infecting others
 - Co-workers who breath heavily through their mouth
-- Co-workers who have loud conversations at the desks next to me
+- Co-workers who have loud conversations at their desks
-- Co-workers who tap along to the music in their headphones (This one puzzles me, isn’t the reason why they're wearing headphones is to keep their music to themselves?
+- Co-workers who tap along to the music in their headphones (This one puzzles me, isn’t the reason why they're wearing headphones to keep their music to themselves?
 Now they’re going to make me put on headphones to drown them out while they 'rock out'?)
-- Co-workers who leave their headphones on their desk, blasting loud, for the rest of us to hear while they are elsewhere
+- Co-workers who leave their headphones on their desk, loudly blasting, while they are elsewhere
-- Co-workers who do not silence their phone, so the rest of us can hear all their text pings
+- Co-workers who do not silence the texting on their phone
-- Co-workers who leave their phone on their desk, un-silenced and with a loud ringtone, and get frequent calls
+- Co-workers who leave their phone on their desk, un-silenced, and get frequent calls
-- Co-workers who slam their water down every time they use it

 ## Solutions